Kudoes/Airbnb-Sentiment-Analysis/README.md

 To generate the sentiment score for each review/noun phrase, the NLTK lexicon-based [VADER sentiment analysis tool](http://www.nltk.org/howto/sentiment.html) is used.
 The benefit of using this tool is that it has specifically been designed to identify sentiments expressed in social media.
 The features in particular that I found most applicable to Airbnb comments were that it accounts for common acronyms expressed in social media, as well as adjusting sentiment based on capitalization and punctuation (i.e., "BAD!!" would have a much lower polarity than "bad").

 ### POS Tagging and Noun Chunk Sentiment Analysis
 Once the overall review sentiment score is generated, we utilize the [NLTK](https://www.nltk.org/book/ch07.html) library once again to identify noun and adjective associations within the review.
 First, we tokenize the comment and use POS-tagging to tag each word in the review.
-Then, the regex is used as a rule to define a noun chunk as any sequence of words that satisfy that requirement.
-For example, this requirement could be: <Adjective><Noun>.
-Once these noun chunks are identified, we once again use the VADER sentiment analyzer to classify each noun as being referenced in a positive or negative sense.
+Then, a regex is used as a rule to define a noun chunk as any sequence of words that satisfy that regex requirement.
+For example, this requirement could be: \<Adjective\>\<Noun\>.
+Once these noun chunks are identified, we once again use the VADER sentiment analyzer on each noun phrase to classify each noun as being referenced in a positive or negative sense.
 The adjectives extracted are crucial in this step as they provide most of the sentiment information.
 These adjectives are stored alongside each noun for reference.

-These nouns are treated as the **features** of the listing that people are discussing.
+These nouns are treated as the **features** of the listing that reviewers are discussing.

 ### Data Generation
 Finally, the data is accumulated and can then be visualized or exported as a csv file.

-One output file is always generated: listings_ranked.csv.
+One output file is _always_ generated: listings_ranked.csv.
 This file contains all the listings specified at runtime and ranks them based on an overall sentiment score.
 The most well-reviewed listings will be at the top, and the most poorly-reviewed listings will be at the bottom.

 Furthermore, this program can generate optional bar graphs, wordclouds and csv files about the features of each listing that are either positive/negative: